skibster/tournament/README.md

 2. To install the virtual machine environment, you will install Git, Virtual Box and Vagrant.
 Detailed installation instructions can be found here: https://www.udacity.com/wiki/ud197/install-vagrant
 3. Download this tournament repository and place it in your /vagrant directory.
 4. In your terminal, run the following commands:
+  * cd /path/to/vagrant    (to change directories to the 'vagrant' directory on your machine).
   * vagrant up
   * vagrant ssh
-  * cd /vagrant/tournament
+  * cd /vagrant/tournament  (this will change directories in your virtual machine to the 'tournament' directory).
-  * psql    (this will launch the PostgreSQL interactive terminal.)
+  * psql    (this will launch the PostgreSQL interactive terminal).
-  * \i tournament.sql    (this command reads in the sql commands from 'tournament.sql' which will create the 'tournaments' database and the necessary tables and views needed by the application.)
+  * \i tournament.sql    (this command reads in the sql commands from 'tournament.sql' which will create the 'tournaments' database and the necessary tables and views needed by the application).
-  * \q    (to quit the PostgreSQL interactive terminal)
+  * \q    (to quit the PostgreSQL interactive terminal).
   * python tournament_test_extra.py    (this is a special version of the test file to support extra credit)

 Results: